 Marin Water takes many steps to ensure the water delivered to your tap is of the highest quality including managing our watershed lands and reservoirs, treating the water, operating and monitoring a complex distribution system, and maintaining and upgrading our facilities.
 Every year, we release a Water Quality Report that provides information about our water sources, treatment process, water testing results, and more.

 Our core mission is to provide fresh, high-quality drinking water at a reasonable price.
 Our local water supply means you can be sure your water is clean, fresh and sustainably sourced.
-Our water meets or exceeds all state and federal drinking water standards, and costs you about a penny per gallon.
+Our water meets or exceeds all state and federal drinking water standards, and costs you less than two cents per gallon.

 Fresh From the Source

 We are proud to provide 100 percent locally sourced water to more than 191,000 customers in central and southern Marin County.
 About 75 percent of our water supply originates from rainfall on about 22,000 acres of our protected Mt.
 Tamalpais watershed and in the grassy hills of west Marin, with the remaining supply coming from neighboring Sonoma County’s Russian River water system.

 Rainfall from the watershed flows into the district’s seven reservoirs.
 The water is treated at our treatment plants before traveling through our extensive distribution system—including 908 miles of pipes, 130 storage tanks and 97 pump stations—and making its way to your home or business.
 It takes 24 hours for water to travel from a reservoir to a treatment plant and then through miles of underground mains into your faucet.
 Your cost for a gallon of water delivered is less than one cent.